ailtonvivaz/swift-request/README.md

     func getRandomQuotes(@QueryParam limit: Int?) async throws -> [Quote]
     ```
     In this case, the limit parameter will be used as the query parameter name.
 Example: `https://api.quotable.io/quotes/random?limit=10`
-- `@PathParam`: Use this property wrapper to define a path parameter in the URL.
+- `@Path`: Use this property wrapper to define a path parameter in the URL.
 The path parameter name is optional.
 If it's not provided, SwiftRequest uses the property name as the path parameter name.
     ```swift
     @GET("{id}")
-    func getQuote(@PathParam by id: String) async throws -> Quote
+    func getQuote(@Path by id: String) async throws -> Quote
     ```
     In this case, the id parameter will be used as the path parameter name.
 Example: `https://api.quotable.io/quotes/123`
     > It's important to note that the path parameter name must match the name of the property that's being used to define the path parameter and need to be write in the path between curly braces.